bmc0/dsp/README.md

 ### Bugs:

 * No support for metadata.
-* Crossfeed_hrtf does not currently support plotting.
+* Some effects do not support plotting.